codeinfused/DTC-Mobile/README.md

-# DTC-Mobile
+# Looking For Game
-Mobile sidekick for DTC
+Gaming Convention companion app for finding and hosting game tables.